 Balens Ltd undertakes its activities as an insurance intermediary in accordance with the Laws of England and Wales and any disputes will be governed by and construed in accordance with the Laws of England and Wales.

-Conflicts of Interest, Treating Customers Fairly and Call Recording
+Conflicts of Interest, Treating Customers Fairly, Call Recording, and Marketing

 Occasions can arise where we or one of our clients or product providers may have a potential conflict of interest with business being transacted for you.
 If this happens, and we become aware that a potential conflict exists, we will write to you and obtain your consent before we carry out your instructions and we will detail the steps we will take to ensure fair treatment.
 As an Ethical Firm we aim to treat our customers fairly.
 For training and monitoring purposes your telephone conversations with us may be recorded.